JetBrains/fleet-sdk-gradle-plugin/README.md

 # Fleet SDK Gradle Plugins

-The Fleet SDK is a collection of plugins for the Gradle build system to help configuring your environment for building and publishing plugins for Fleet.
+The Fleet SDK is a collection of plugins for the [Gradle][gradle] build system to help to configure your environment for building and publishing plugins for [Fleet][[fleet:website].

-> [!CAUTION]
-> 🚧 Building Fleet plugins is not yet available publically, this repository is under construction, links and instructions will not work. 🚧

 ## Getting started

-1. Use the [Fleet Theme Plugin template][fleet:template-repo] to bootstrap your plugin's repository
+1. Use the [Fleet Theme Plugin template][fleet:theme-plugin-template-repository] to bootstrap your plugin's repository
-3. Specify in `my-plugin/build.gradle.kts` (you will find commented out value to replace in that file)
+2. Specify in `my-theme-plugin/build.gradle.kts` (you will find commented out value to replace in that file)
     1. your plugin `fleetPlugin.id`
     2. your plugin `fleetPlugin.metadata.readableName`
     3. your plugin `fleetPlugin.metadata.description`
-3. (optional) Feel free to rename `my-plugin` directory, but don't forget to update values in `settings.gradle.kts`'s `include()` when doing so.
+3. (optional) Feel free to rename `my-theme-plugin` directory, but don't forget to update values in `settings.gradle.kts`'s `include()` when doing so.
-2. (optional) Once ready to publish your plugin, follow the [Marketplace Publishing Setup][fleet:marketplace-publishing]
+4. (optional) Once ready to publish your plugin, follow the [Marketplace Publishing Setup][fleet:marketplace-publishing]
-3. (optional) Take a look at [example plugins directory][fleet:example-plugins]
+5. (optional) Take a look at [example plugins][fleet:example-plugins]

 ## Gradle tasks